-Solving stochastic models without a balanced growth path is a nontrivial task, as highlighted in Rubini and Moro (2019) and Storesletten et al. (2019).
-By preserving the balanced growth path, we can approximate the system around a long-run equilibrium, as is standard for estimated business cycle models.
-We construct the likelihood function to estimate the model with full-information Bayesian methods, following Kulish and Pagan (2017).
-The estimation of the system is critical to jointly assess the distinct short- and long-run forces that can explain the observed movements in the data.
-To the best of our knowledge, we are the first study to jointly estimate transition path effects from ongoing structural change and business cycle dynamics with full-information methods.
+Solving stochastic models without a balanced growth path is challenging, as highlighted in Rubini and Moro (2019) and Storesletten et al. (2019).
+By preserving the balanced growth path, we are able to approximate the system around a long-run equilibrium, as is standard for estimated business cycle models.
+We are then able to construct the likelihood function to estimate the model with full-information Bayesian methods, following Kulish and Pagan (2017).
+The estimation of the system is critical to jointly assess the distinct short- and long-run forces that account for the observed movements in the data.
+To the best of our knowledge, we are the first study to take such a structural accounting approach that jointly estimates the transition path effects from ongoing structural change and business cycle dynamics using full-information methods.